President Trump the focus of strong political flavour during the glitzy ceremony

 Neither was able to add to their five Creative Arts Emmys, however.

 Perennial favourite HBO led the networks with 10 Emmys.
-Next were NBC (six), Hulu (five), Netflix (four) and FX (two).For all the latest art news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Next were NBC (six), Hulu (five), Netflix (four) and FX (two).art news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.